ropnop/windapsearch/README.md

   --da                  Shortcut for enumerate all members of group 'Domain
                         Admins'.
 Performs recursive lookups for nested
                         members.
+  --admin-objects       Enumerate all objects with protected ACLs (i.e.
+                        admins)
+  --user-spns           Enumerate all users objects with Service Principal
+                        Names (for kerberoasting)
+  --unconstrained-users
+                        Enumerate all user objects with unconstrained
+                        delegation
+  --unconstrained-computers
+                        Enumerate all computer objects with unconstrained
+                        delegation
-  -s SEARCH_TERM, --search SEARCH_TERM
+  --gpos                Enumerate Group Policy Objects -s SEARCH_TERM, --search SEARCH_TERM
                         Fuzzy search for all matching LDAP entries -l DN, --lookup DN    Search through LDAP and lookup entry.
 Works with fuzzy search.
 Defaults to printing all attributes, but honors '--attrs'
+  --custom CUSTOM_FILTER
+                        Perform a search with a custom object filter.
+Must be valid LDAP filter syntax

 Output Options:
   Display and output options for results